mitmedialab/unhangout-old/INSTALLATION.md

     GOOGLE_CLIENT_SECRET fields are app credentials that can be configured and obtained at http://code.google.com/apis/console/

+    In the Google API console, you should make a "Client ID for web applications" - that will create the necessary CLIENT_ID and CLIENT_SECRET you need to authenticate with Google and create calendar events.

     $ touch conf.json <br>
     $ gedit conf.json [copy contents from conf.json.example here]